Bowesville station

-Bowesville station is a train station on Line 2 in Ottawa, Ontario.
+Bowesville is a station on Line 2 in Ottawa, Ontario.
 It is a part of the Stage 2 O-Train expansion and was opened to the public on January 6, 2025.
 The station consists of two side platforms and is located southeast of the intersection of Bowesville and Earl Armstrong roads.

 The station serves primarily as a connection point with the southern communities of Ottawa, including Greely, Manotick, and Metcalfe.
 Bowesville initially opened with 800 parking spaces in its Park and Ride lot, and will later be expanded to 2,000 spaces.
 The station also includes a bus loop within a fare paid zone, as well as a building for staff facilities in the middle.
 This station has no planned regular bus service.
 There is a covered bike shelter with capacity for 20 bikes by the main entrance to the station.

 Bus platform in the bus loop at Bowesville, facing West towards the station entrance.
 Staff facilities building is shown on the right.